 We have financed our operations primarily through a combination of cash on hand, cash generated from operations, borrowings from third parties and related parties, and proceeds from private sales of equity.
-From 2012 through March 2021 we raised a total of approximately \$18.6 million in cash through issuance of debt and equity securities As of March 31, 2021, we had \$2,003,052 in cash and cash equivalents, net working capital of \$455,067, and an accumulated deficit of \$22 million.
+Since 2012, and including our private offering in April 2022, discussed in Recent Developments, we have raised a total of approximately \$26 million in cash through issuances of debt and equity securities.
+As of March 31, 2022, we had \$2,172,758 in cash and cash equivalents, net working capital deficit of \$1,517,958, and an accumulated deficit of approximately \$21.7 million.
+The net working capital deficit is driven by current notes payable amounting to \$1,807,128, net of unamortized debt discount and debt issuance costs.

-In 2020, we engaged in several actions that significantly improved our liquidity and cash flows, including:
+In 2022, we engaged in several actions that significantly improved our liquidity and cash flows, including, on April 1, 2022:

-- acquiring the expected positive cash flow generated by Graphic Sciences and CEO Image, - receiving aggregate gross proceeds of \$3.5 million from the private placement of our common stock, - converting all of the outstanding principal and accrued interest payable on our then-existing convertible debt in the approximate amount of \$6 million into shares of common stock at a conversion price of \$4.00 per share, and - receiving \$2.0 million in proceeds from the issuance of 12% subordinated promissory notes due February 29, 2023, which we refer to as the 2020, notes, and - obtaining the PPP loan in the principal amount of \$838,700, the principal and interest on which was forgiven in its entirety by the SBA by notice we received on January 20, 2021.
+- acquiring the positive cash flow generated by Yellow Folder, - receiving aggregate gross proceeds of approximately \$5.7 million from the private placement of our common stock (all which was used to acquire Yellow Folder), and - receiving approximately \$3.0 million in proceeds from the issuance of 12% subordinated promissory notes due March 31, 2025, which we refer to as the 2022 notes (some of which was used to acquire Yellow Folder).